Cosimzhou/MyBook/lingo/engword.md

 teasing sarcasm ridicule
-tenable ~ viable, that can be defended successfully against opposition or attack tenant ~ a person who leases some housing toil ~ suffer a tough large boring work tremendous ~ huge, a lot of triage ~ diagnose, check
+tenable ~ viable, that can be defended successfully against opposition or attack tenant ~ a person who leases some housing tentative ~ in the first step or current step toil ~ suffer a tough large boring work tremendous ~ huge, a lot of triage ~ diagnose, check